SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/knowledge-hub.md

 |7 - View advanced analytics|Introduces you to analyzing your data using streaming and predictive analytics|
 |8 - Data integration and storage|Shows how to integrate IoT data with other apps across your organization|

+>**Info:** After following an item and returning to the Knowledge Hub list you will find a green checkmark in front of the item in the list to help you remember which sessions you already followed or watched.

 ### Feedback

-Below, click **Share feedback** to leave your feedback.
+Below the introductory sessions in the Knowledge Hub list, click **Share feedback** to leave your feedback.
 You can quickly rate your experience (1-5 stars) and provide written feedback too.

 ![Knowledge Hub feedback](/images/users-guide/getting-started/getting-started-knowledge-hub-feedback.png)